dimitri-berges/snapchat_chat_viewer/README.md

 # snapchat_chat_viewer

-A single web page to view snapchat chat message from downloaded data.
+A single web page to view snapchat chat message from downloaded data, using vue.js and tailwind css.

 ## Pre-requisites